 The start of the year is a good time to plan a flower border.

-There are four basic ingredients to a flower border.
-They are shrubs, bulbs, perennials and annuals.
+There are five basic ingredients to a flower border.
+They are trees. shrubs, bulbs, perennials and annuals.

 The five key elements of a successful flower border